julianschelb/rupsycho/user_testing/README.md

-> [!NOTE] Welcome!
+**Welcome!**
-> Thanks for your time and effort in helping to test and improve the RUPsycho package!
+Thanks for your time and effort in helping to test and improve the RUPsycho package!

->
-> RUPsycho is a Python package designed for the application of large language models (LLMs) in social science research.
+RUPsycho is a Python package designed for the application of large language models (LLMs) in social science research.
 It facilitates exploring humanlike behaviors through LLMs.

-> With RUPsycho, you can load experiments from files.
+With RUPsycho, you can load experiments from files.
 Each experiment defines a list of questions to ask the language model.
 To perform these tasks, you will also need to specify:
-> - **What model** to use (e.g., a specific LLM).
+- **What model** to use (e.g., a specific LLM).
-> - **What prompt template** to apply for asking questions.
+- **What prompt template** to apply for asking questions.
-> - **What questions** to ask.
+- **What questions** to ask.
-> - **What answer options** are available.
+- **What answer options** are available.
-> - **What type of persona** the model should answer as, using demographic profiles.
+- **What type of persona** the model should answer as, using demographic profiles.

->
->Good luck and enjoy exploring the RUPsycho package! 🚀
+Good luck and enjoy exploring the RUPsycho package! 🚀

 ## Task 1: Setup the Package